 Though I lack any known French ancestry, the trip did give me a feeling of being in touch with my European cultural heritage.
 Many of my memetic ancestors walked these streets, even if my genetic ancestors may have not.
 It was not lost on me that Catholicism and Greek Mythology ranked equally as the most common themes in art and sculpture.

 Catholicism always stirs mixed feeling in me.
-I find the aesthetics of the tradition almost irresistibly appealing and I find the morality of the teachings absolutely and unbearably repugnant.
+I find the aesthetics of the tradition almost irresistibly appealing and even if the moralism is pretty hard to swallow.
 My fascination with Voodoo and related traditions is due in no small part to the skill with which the practitioners have managed to absorb the power and aesthetics of Catholicism, without compromising too much of their own worldview.
-This is also one of the advantages of embracing a Satanic or Luciferian approach.
+If Voodoo can make use of Catholic iconography, why can’t Heathenism?
+There’s plenty of evidence for historical syncretism.

 A study of early Greek philosophy quickly proves that mysticism was never exclusively eastern and an exploration of modern Hellenismos reveals a tradition that is highly compatible with Heathenism, to say the least.
 Besides, the Iliad and the Odyssey are such ripping good yarns that it’s a shame to exclude them.